DataDog/integrations-core/mapr/README.md

 6. Make sure the ticket is readable by the `dd-agent` user.
 7. Configure the integration (see below)

-Note: If you don't have "security" enabled in the cluster, you can continue without a ticket.
+**Note**: If you don't have "security" enabled in the cluster, you can continue without a ticket.

 ### Configuration